itzrahulyadav/random-college-assignment/README.md

 # random-college-assignment
-## This repository just contains my solution for sql assignment given by my college.
+## This repository just contains my solutions for sql assignment given by my college.